 Can you remember comforting someone who was feeling sad, anxious or distressed?
 And can you remember how you felt afterwards?

-“Which of your toys needs a cuddle today?”
+“Which of your toys needs a cuddle?”

 1